By

-The open source web CMS built on Microsoft ASP.NET, Umbraco, is making some changes in how it handles content.
-Changes many developers will like.
+The open source web CMS built on Microsoft ASP.NET, Umbraco, is

 In his Saying goodbye to an old friend blog post, Umbraco founder Niels Hartvig explained the decision to drop support for XSLT: